 - Handheld grinder (with 4 cut-off wheels and 4 grinding wheels per quarter)

 - Soap stone holder/pen (round or rectangular) - optional

 - Welders cap - optional but recommended

-According to the Bureau of Labor Statistics, employment of welders, cutters, solderers, and brazers is projected to grow 6 percent from 2016 to 2026, about as fast as the average for all occupations.
+According to the Bureau of Labor Statistics, employment of welders, cutters, solderers, and brazers is projected to grow 2 percent from 2021 to 2031, slower than the average for all occupations.